 The countries involved with the programme have different information systems for recording.
-In some cases, because the functions of recording are split across departments, different software are used for example to keep track of cash flow and to manage the public debt information, in many cases the software duplicates the other and in addition do not reconcile with the other this created doubts regarding the integrity of the information provided by the different modules.
-Another important finding is that in a lot of cases the information systems are isolated or not integrated with the rest of Public Administration Components causing a lot of duplication of efforts and increasing the risk of manual errors.
+In some cases, because the functions of recording are split across departments, different software is used.
+For example, to keep track of cash flow and to manage the public debt information, in many cases the software duplicates others and does not reconcile with the other, which created doubts regarding the integrity of the information provided by the different modules.
+Another important finding is that in a lot of cases the information systems are isolated or not integrated with the rest of the public administration components, causing a lot of duplication of efforts and increasing the risk of manual errors.

-The difference of functions between debt management system in comparison with the budget and accountable system does not allow to keep a record on adequately articulated public indebtedness.
-There is also a lack of a sub-index of the e-SIDIF that identifies - within each accounting account - the balance of each financial instrument component of the Public Debt.
+The difference between debt management systems and budget and accountable systems is that the latter do not allow keeping a record on adequately articulated public indebtedness.
+There is also a lack of a sub-index of the IFMIS that identifies, within each accounting account, the balance of each financial instrument component of the public debt.